 Prone to connectors mismatch and human errors, which can result in significant measurement errors.

-Elevated risks of lung protective volume errors, from ventilator sample gas estimation and connection errors.
+Elevated risks of lung protective volume errors, from ventilator sample gas estimation and connection errors or secretion in sampling tube.

 Higher gas turbulences contributing to flow and CO2 measurement errors.